 Google Fi, a service by Google that uses wifi and cellular networks, is great for international travelers.
 You can make calls to other countries at little to no additional cost, and get international texting from the US included free.
 All plans include data, calls and texts within the US, Canada and Mexico.
 No need for purchasing or renting SIM cards!
 Again, I wish I had known about this earlier:

 - Flexible and Unlimited Plus plans come with international data in 200+ destinations.

 - An added tip related to Google mapping: You can download Google map directions to a destination using wifi service and then turn it off during the duration of the drive.
 Without wifi or using data, Google Maps will still dictate turn-by-turn directions to the place of interest.
 This tip works with any smart phone, and not just Google phones.
 (It won’t redirect you if you miss a turn, though.)

 You might also like:

-Editor’s note: This article was originally published in May 2018, and updated in June 2022.
+Editor’s note: This article was originally published several years ago and most recently updated in 2023.